slapd−ldap — LDAP backend to slapd

 long lasting connections are timed out either by

 resources eventually get released.
-If set to exop
+If set to exop, a cancel operation (RFC

 3909) is issued, resulting in the cancellation of the